airladon/FigureOne/docs/api/tutorials/recorder/recorder.md

 The complexity of the video content (number of different colored pixels and how often they change) on a traditional video impacts the size of the video, but has less impact on the final performance of displaying the video on the client device.
 Most client devices have significant optization at the OS and often hardware level to make playing video fast and smooth.

-FigureOne interactive video is not a standard, and its performance is limited by the client device's browser performance.
+FigureOne interactive video is not a standard, and its performance is limited by the client's browser performance.
 On each video frame, FigureOne needs to calculate the video state and render it to the screen.
-To achive relatively smooth video, FigureOne needs render a frame in less than 20ms.
+To achive relatively smooth video, FigureOne needs render a frame in less than 15-20ms.

 FigureOne uses WebGL for hardware accelarated graphics performance and so complex figures with lots vertices and animations can be created to perform well (>25 fps) on low end, or old client devices.
 However, if a figure contains hundreds of different elements, all shown and moving at the same time, then care needs to be taken to optimize the video for performance.
 As the content complexity increases significantly, the creation complexity increases to keep performance acceptable.